New College of Interdisciplinary Arts and Sciences policies

 2. IAS 300 (transfer students)

-4. university first-year composition and General Studies requirements
+5. university first-year composition and general studies requirements

 Proficiency requirements

-Each student is required to demonstrate proficiency in the analysis of language and cultures and also mathematics by passing an examination or by completing the courses specified below with a grade of “C” (2.00) or better in each course.
+All New College students in a Bachelor of Arts or Bachelor of Science degree program are required to demonstrate proficiency in either global and civic engagement (General Studies Gold) or the analysis of language and cultures (General Studies Maroon) as well as mathematics (both) by passing an examination or by completing the courses specified below with a grade of "C" or higher in each course.

 This requirement may be satisfied through one of the following: